 Climate change and environmental stories, from the Darién Gap to Antarctica

-My writing is brazenly independent and thoroughly researched.
-It draws extensively on interviews with scientists, researchers and policy makers – often meeting them in the heat of the field.
-It speaks truth to power when necessary whilst being sensitive to the subtleties of developing stories.
+My writing is brazenly independent and draws on scientific understanding from MSc studies in Carbon Management.
+It draws extensively on interviews with scientists, researchers and policy makers – meeting them in the jungles of the Darién Gap or collecting snow samples from an Andean summit.
+My stories speak truth to power when necessary whilst being sensitive to the subtleties of developing stories.

-I have investigated big industry environmental damage; trawled through environmental policy statements and held politicians to account on their carbon economics.
+I have investigated big industry environmental damage in the Chilean fishing industry; trawled through environmental policy statements and held politicians to account on their carbon economics at IPCC climate conferences.

-Currently I am reporting on Chile’s progress to pass the Ley de Montaña (right-to-roam), giving greater access and protection to the Andes mountains.
-Concurrently I am section hiking and documenting the 3000K Greater Patagonian Trail – aka the world’s longest trespass – that links Santiago with El Chaltén via the Andes mountains.
+Currently I am interviewing young people for a investigative story about the millenial climate uprising of 2018.
+I’m also photographing and reporting on Chile’s progress to pass the Ley de Montaña (Law of the Mountain), whilst section hiking and documenting the 3000K Greater Patagonian Trail – aka the world’s longest trespass – from my base in Santiago, Chile.